-When I plan ahead, there are very few “urgent” tasks or obligations I need to frantically tend to at the last minute… instead, I can focus my time and energy on what’s more important to me at any given time.
+When I plan ahead, there are very few “urgent” tasks or obligations I need to frantically tend to at the last minute.
+Instead, I can focus my time and energy on what’s more important to me at any given time.

-If I don’t plan and write my blog posts a full week ahead of time, they become URGENT at 10:00pm the night before — when I’m tired and ready to go to bed.
+If I don’t plan and write my blog posts a full week ahead of time, they become URGENT at 9:00pm the night before — when I’m tired and ready to go to bed.
 This means I need to stay up really late, force my writing with little time to proofread, produce sub-par content, and feel exhausted the next morning.

 Catching on yet?

-Planning ahead might not seem like a big deal… but I promise you will be amazed how much simpler your life will feel if you can focus on the IMPORTANT things instead of always stressing about the URGENT tasks that keep getting in the way of everything else you’d rather be doing.
+Planning ahead might not seem like a big deal… but I promise you will be amazed how much simpler your life will feel when you can focus on the IMPORTANT things instead of always stressing about the URGENT tasks that keep getting in the way of everything else you’d rather be doing.